|Hamfests Big And Small

 Most other hamfest venues and conventions will usually not have this ''huge demand'', but it's best to not wait until the last minute to book a room.
 Also, check the gasoline prices and locations in the area.
 You don't need to run out of gas, or have vehicle trouble going to or from the hamfest.

 Plus, you also need to be aware of weather conditions and forecasts for the hamfest you plan to attend, so the appropriate weather gear can be brought along, if need be.
 To find weather forecasts for hamfests around the United States and its territories, click here, then click on the desired area of the map.
 You should be then taken to the website of that areas National Weather Service office.
-Once there, check the map for any watches, warnings, or advisories, and click on the word LOCAL under the forecasts section on the left site of the page.
-You can also click on the area of the map for a point forecast for that particular location.
+Once there, check the map for any watches, warnings, or advisories.
+You can also enter the city and state or zip code in the upper left, and get a point forecast for the area desired.

 Return To Top Of Page